isc-projects/bind9/doc/notes/notes-9.19.4.rst

   broken DS response and :iscman:`named` failed its attempts to find a proper one instead.
 This has been fixed. :gl:`#3439`

-- A DNS compression would be applied on the root zone name if it is repeatedly used in the same RRSet. :gl:`#3423`
+- DNS compression is no longer applied to the root name (``.``) if it is repeatedly used in the same RRset. :gl:`#3423`

-- Non-dynamic zones that inherit dnssec-policy from the view or options level were not marked as inline-signed, and thus were never scheduled to be re-signed.
-This is now fixed. :gl:`#3438`
+- Non-dynamic zones that inherit :any:`dnssec-policy` from the :namedconf:ref:`view` or :namedconf:ref:`options` blocks were not marked as inline-signed and therefore never scheduled to be re-signed.
+  This has been fixed. :gl:`#3438`

-- Fix `rndc dumpdb -expired` to include expired RRsets, even if the cache cleaning time window has passed.
-This will now show expired RRsets that are stuck in the cache. :gl:`#3462`
+- :option:`rndc dumpdb -expired <rndc dumpdb>` was fixed to include expired RRsets, even if :any:`stale-cache-enable` is set to ``no`` and the cache-cleaning time window has passed. :gl:`#3462`